Arthur, King of Time and Space Arthur, King of Time and Space

 Who are your influences?

 Peanuts, B.C., Hugh Lofting's Doctor Dolittle illustrations, Phil Foglio's 70s Star Trek fanzine work.
 Storytelling influences include the above plus A.A.
-Milne, Larry Gelbart and those who wrote M*A*S*H under his administration, Garry Trudeau; science fantasy influences include Star Trek, Doctor Who, Star Wars, the Oz books, the Narnia books, Joss Whedon; Arthurian influences are primarily T. H. White's The Once and Future King, Marion Zimmer Bradley's The Mists of Avalon and sundry literary and non-fiction works edited by Norris Lacy.
+Milne, Larry Gelbart and those who wrote M*A*S*H under and after his administration, Garry Trudeau; science fantasy influences include Star Trek, Doctor Who, Star Wars, the Oz books, the Narnia books, Joss Whedon; Arthurian influences are primarily T. H. White's The Once and Future King, Marion Zimmer Bradley's The Mists of Avalon and sundry literary and non-fiction works edited by Norris Lacy.

 What's your experience?

 I've got insignificant paid experience as a cartoonist.
 But I've got the unpaid experience noted in the Why a webcomic? question.
 Like many webcomics, my blue binder cartoons depicted the cartoonist and his pals involved in conflicts ranging from everyday frustrations to dark lords with spacefleets.
-Aihok and Effex, here Merlin's characters and Morgan's fairy allies, appeared in these.
+Aihok and Effex, characters who appear in AKOTAS as Merlin's webcomic characters and as Morgan's fairy allies, appeared in the blue binder cartoons.
 In the 70s I had stories published in two or three Star Trek fanzines; in the 80s, two or three Doctor Who fanzines.
 In the 80s I wrote and performed for the Chicago science fiction comedy troupe Moebius Theatre, sold a few cartoons at science fiction convention art shows, appeared in the APAzine Vootie alongside such as Reed Waller, Ken Fletcher, Larry Beck and Tim Fay, and earned an A.A. at the American Academy of Art in Chicago.
 In the early 90s I self-published two fanzines: a Star Trek: The Next Generation novella The Legacy of Kirk, and 500 Year Diary, a book of Doctor Who crossover cartoons.
-Fanfiction cartoons appear regularly in the fanzine Alexiad edited by Hugo-nominated writer Joe Major.
+Fanfiction and AKOTAS cartoons appear regularly in the fanzine Alexiad edited by Hugo-nominated writer Joe Major.

 Which of the characters is most like you?